ricksuggs/node-redis-distributed-scraper/README.md

   - (use Ctrl+C to exit this process after all jobs are complete)
 - Fetch a sample result after all of the jobs are processed: `node ./scripts/demo-fetch-result.js`
 - Cleanup jobs: `node ./scripts/cleanup-jobs.js`
+  - This uses the REST api to delete the jobs, it will attempt to delete 50 jobs each time the script is run.
+You will need to run it multiple times to clean up all of the jobs.
 - Shutdown all workers and master process: `yarn stop`

 #### Logging: